yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 #### 1. Quiz Pages

 After clicking the "START QUIZ" button, the next page opens up to start the quiz.
-The contestant or player can start playing the quiz and will receive quiz-results at the end.
+The player can start playing the quiz and will receive quiz-results at the end.
 There is also a "Back-Home" button to return to the Front Page or Start.

 ### Future Features